Hamilton-Labs-Org/The-Social-NoteWork/README.md

 The clients:

-- Android
+- Android 🦾
-- iOS
+- iOS 📱
-- Web
+- Web 🌐
-- Linux
+- Linux 🐧
-- Mac
+- Mac 🍏
-- Windows
+- Windows 🪟

 I figured why stop at only one when we can target so many platforms so quickly?

-Clone the repo and fire it up to get started.
+Clone the repo and fire it up to get started. 🚀

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

-## Built With
+## My Stack

-This projects is built with all of the latest versions of various frameworks & libraries used to bootstrap the project.
-I'll list the add-ons/plugins in the acknowledgements section below.
+This project is built with all of the latest versions of various frameworks & libraries used to bootstrap the project.
+I'll list additional add-ons/plugins in the acknowledgements section below.

 - [![Express][Express.js]][Express-url]
 - [![GraphQL][GraphQL]][GraphQL-url]